Platformus/Platformus-Docs/advanced/custom_form_handlers.rst

 ====================

 Platformus.Forms extension offers the great forms features.
 You can describe your forms in the backend, and then render them and get user feedback on any frontend view.
-When user fills the form and clicks the :guilabel:`Submit button`, data is sent to a server and might be processed in any way you want.
+When user fills the form and clicks the :guilabel:`Submit` button, data is sent to a server and might be processed in any way you want.
 User input is handled by the implementations of the `IFormHandler <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Forms/FormHandlers/IFormHandler.cs#L11>`_ interface.